sebastianmenze/Analysis-of-IFSC-Climbing-World-Cup-and-Paraclimbing-World-Cup-results/readme.md

 I calculated the normalized rank for each competition:

 ```
-normalized rank = rank / number of competitors in class
+normalized rank = (rank - 1) / number of competitors in class
 ```

 where 0 means becoming first and 1 becoming last.